 Encourage contributions from all employees, especially non-highly compensated employees, through ease of use and financial literacy education.

-Give employers the option to auto-enroll employees so that they opt-out rather than opt-in, which also improves participation rates.
+Advise employers on the option to auto-enroll employees so that they opt-out rather than opt-in, which also improves participation rates.

-Remit money quickly if the test is failed, so that there will be no tax penalties involved.
+Make required refunds to HCES, if required so that there will be no tax penalties to the employer involved.